jameshackl/Indeedless/README.md

 Navigate to repo folder then select 'Ok' to install the extension.

+(To update, sync repo folder then select 'Reload' in the extensions manager)

 ## Usage

 After the extension is installed two buttons will be added to the job postings on Indeed: Hide Post, and Clear List.